Package 'prismatic'

 space

-character string specifying the color space in which adjustment happens.
+A character string specifying the color space in which adjustment happens.
 Can be either "HCL", "HSL" or "combined".
 Defaults to "HCL".

 Details

 The colors will be transformed to HSL color space (hue, saturation, lightness) where the lightness of the color will be modified.
-The lightness of a color takes a value between 0 and 1, with 0 being black and 1 being white.
-The shift argument takes a value between 0 and 1, where 0 means that the lightness stays unchanged and 1 means completely black.
-As an example, if the lightness of the color is 0.6 and shift is 0.5, then the lightness be set to the halfway point between 0.6 and 0, which is 0.3.
+The lightness of a color takes a value between 0 and 1, with 0 being black and 1 being white. shift takes a value between 0 and 1, where 0 means that the lightness stays unchanged and 1 means completely black.
+As an example, if the lightness of the color is 0.6 and shift is 0.5, then the lightness will be set to the halfway point between 0.6 and 0, which is 0.3.

 If space = "HSL" then the colors are transformed to HSL space where the lightness value L is adjusted.
 If space = "HCL" then the colors are transformed to Cylindrical HCL space where the luminance value L is adjusted.
 If space = "combined" then the colors are transformed into HSL and Cylindrical HCL space.
-Where the color adjusting is happening HLS is copied to the values in the HCL transformation.
+Where the color adjusting is happening HSL is copied to the values in the HCL transformation.
 Thus the "combined" transformation adjusts the luminance in HCL space and chroma in HSL space.
 For more information regarding use of color spaces, please refer to the colorspace paper https://arxiv.org/abs/1903.06490.

 Value